 These headphones are very analytical, and have an adequate sound reproduction for electronic / instrumental music, less busy music with simple vocals, and classical tunes.
 Because of the closed-type earbud (that inserts into the ear canal, vs. covering it entirely), the sound appears concentrated, rather than giving an impression of “being there”, which is understandable for the price.

-KZ ATE have a fantastic (for the price) build quality.
+These earbuds have a fantastic for the price build quality.
 The cable doesn’t tangle much, and it is completely free of microphonics (the annoying rustling sound when the cables touch each other or the surface).
-The plastic is thick, and the assembly is very much acceptable: there are no visible weak spots, or rough edges.
+The plastic is thick, and the assembly is very much acceptable: there are no visible weak spots or rough edges.

 I got an impression that they would last – but the time will show.